 Having a tarot card reading

-Asking the right questions e.g. “What kind of future do I want to live?”
+Asking the right questions e.g. “What kind of future do I want to live in?”

 2. What Are You Agreeing to Do and Why?

 A purposeful life includes doing the things you want to do or doing things because it’s essential for meeting your basic human needs.
-When you know “why” you are doing something, you’ll be able to decide if that activity actually has any purpose after all.
+When you know “why” you're doing something, you’ll be able to decide if that activity actually has any purpose after all.

 3. Live in the Moment

 Now is the moment of power and you’ll realize how true this is when you start living in the NOW.
 How often do you hold back from doing something simply because you don’t “feel in the right mood” to do it now?
 Holding back from taking action today often leads to regrets further down the line.